ariannagolf/Limited-Activist-Model/README.md

 and application of this model.
 Finally, we use a numerical solver to solve the equations and reproduce the author’s graphs, adjusting optimized parameters to observe their effects on the dynamical system.

+## Methodologies
+We analyzed the specific effects various variables within the Limited Activist Model have on long term political party growth.
+Created visualizations demonstrating the effects of each variable.

+## Technologies Used
+Matlab